zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 - Note this is:
 	- Using our On-premise/Compute image through VNC
 	- Our source data configuration for 11g Database (schema euro)
-	- USes OGG (not GGCS) with Classic Extract
+	- Uses OGG (not GGCS) with Classic Extract

 - Open a terminal window and start a SOCKS5 Proxy Tunnel.
 This will encrypt data and send it through an SSH Tunnel.
 First open the lab folder on the desktop.

 	![](images/200/i10.png)

 - Then open the start_proxy.sh script.
-Take a look at it.
-It maps local port 1080 to port 22 and encrypts the traffic.
+Review the configuration.
+A SOCKS 5 tunnel is a type of SSH tunnel in which specific applications (GoldenGate) forward their local traffic (on port 1080 in this case) down the tunnel to the server, and then on the server end, the proxy forwards the traffic out to the general Internet.
+The traffic is encrypted, and uses open port 22 (SSH port) on GGCS to transport the data.
 We will reference this port in OGG configuration in the following steps.

 	![](images/200/i11.png)